dixonhow8/CryptoClustering/README.md

 ## Steps

-1. **Data Preparation**
+1. **Prepare the Data**
    - Load the cryptocurrency price data.
-   - Preprocess the data as needed for PCA and K-means.
+   - Preprocess the data, including scaling the features for PCA and K-means.

+2. **Find the Best Value for k Using the Original Scaled DataFrame**
+   - Determine the optimal number of clusters (`k`) for the K-means algorithm using the original scaled data.
+   - Utilize techniques such as the Elbow Method or Silhouette Analysis.

+3. **Cluster Cryptocurrencies with K-Means Using the Original Scaled Data**
+   - Apply K-means clustering to the original scaled data using the optimal number of clusters.

-2. **Principal Component Analysis (PCA)**
+4. **Optimize Clusters with Principal Component Analysis (PCA)**
-   - Apply PCA to the data to reduce its dimensionality while retaining important features.
+   - Apply PCA to the scaled data to reduce its dimensionality while retaining important features.

-3. **K-means Clustering**
+   - Visualize the variance explained by each principal component.

+5. **Find the Best Value for k Using the PCA Data**
-   - Use the K-means algorithm to classify the cryptocurrencies into clusters based on their PCA-reduced features.
+   - Determine the optimal number of clusters (`k`) for the K-means algorithm using the PCA-reduced data.
+   - Utilize technique such as the Elbow Method.

+6. **Cluster Cryptocurrencies with K-Means Using the PCA Data**
+   - Apply K-means clustering to the PCA-reduced data using the optimal number of clusters.

+7. **Determine the Weights of Each Feature on Each Principal Component**
+   - Analyze the principal components to understand the influence of each original feature on the principal components.

-4. **Analysis**
+8. **Analysis**
    - Examine the clusters to understand the classification of cryptocurrencies.
-   - Visualize the clusters using appropriate plots.
+   - Compare the clustering results from the original scaled data and the PCA-reduced data.

-5. **Visualization**
+9. **Visualization**
    - Create scatter plots and other visualizations to represent the clusters and understand the relationships between cryptocurrencies.
+   - Visualize the principal components and feature weights.

 ## Example Code